Joint Interagency Task Force West

 Joint Interagency Task Force West (JIATF-W or JIATF West) is a standing United States military joint task force with the mission of combating drug-related transnational organized crime in the Indo-Asia-Pacific.
-JIATF West's area of responsibility (AOR) is that of United States Indo-Pacific Command (USINDOPACOM).
+JIATF West's area of responsibility (AOR) is that of United States Pacific Command (USPACOM).
 JIATF West is one of two Joint Interagency Task Forces with a counter-narcotics mission.
 The other is Joint Interagency Task Force South.
 The task force is run as USINDOPACOM's "executive agent" for counterdrug activities providing support to partner nation law enforcement.
 Approximately 100 active duty and reserve U.S. military forces; Department of Defense civilian employees; contractors; and U.S. and foreign law enforcement agency personnel are members of the task force.